-Assistance at university
+Assistance at your course provider

-- Whether you choose to live on or off campus, you may need to consider getting additional help and support in your daily life – e.g. for cooking, cleaning or transport.
+- Whether you choose to live on or off campus, you may need to consider getting additional help and support in your daily life – e.g. for cooking, cleaning, or transport.

 - Start making arrangements as far in advance as possible to make sure you have what you need.